pranami06/MusicWear.com/README.md

-# MusicWear.com
+# MusicWear
-An ecommerce website
+An e-commerce application